Skip to content

 Notes

-Higher-level orchestration (CLI) controls the sag duration and recovery observation window; this function triggers the sag at the adapter.
+Higher-level orchestration (the CLI) controls the sag duration and recovery observation window; this function only triggers the sag at the adapter.

-Generates a burst of external demand and I/O traffic to stress the exchange channels while the controller maintains loop dominance.
+Generates a burst of external demand and I/O traffic to stress the exchange channels while the controller tries to maintain loop dominance.
 Used to test SC1 recovery and smell-tests in the verification pipeline.

 See Also